 If your trading income is less than £1,000 - you don’t need to declare this to HMRC.

 Unlike many other countries, the UK doesn’t have a long-term capital gains tax discount.
 But it does have an annual capital gains tax free allowance of £6,000 as of the 2023 financial year.

 This is also known as the annual exempt amount.
 This means you’ll pay no Capital Gains Tax on any capital gains under £6,000 - which is a significant sum for many crypto investors!

 Gift crypto to your spouse or civil partner

 Gifting crypto in the UK is subject to Capital Gains Tax - unless it’s to your spouse or civil partner.

 This might not sound like a big deal, but if you can use this to make the most of your capital gains tax free allowance.

 For example, if you know you’re over your tax free allowance but still have more crypto you want to sell, you could gift it to your partner - which is tax free.
-Then your partner could sell it and utilise their capital gains tax free allowance of £12,300.
+Then your partner could sell it and utilise their capital gains tax free allowance as well.

-For married couples or those in civil partnerships, this rule essentially doubles your capital gains tax free allowance to £24,600.
+For married couples or those in civil partnerships, this rule essentially doubles your capital gains tax free allowance.